fluxcd/helm-operator/docs/get-started/quickstart.md

-During reconciliation the result of a dry-run upgrade made with the `HelmRelease` resource is compared to the current deployed Helm release, if they differ an upgrade is performed to ensure the defined and in-cluster state match again.
+During reconciliation the result of a dry-run upgrade made with the `HelmRelease` resource is compared to the current deployed Helm release, and if they differ an upgrade is performed to ensure the defined and in-cluster state match again.

-We can experience this with your own eyes by rolling back the modification we just made using `helm`, the Helm Operator created the release with a name composed of the namespace and name of the `HelmRelease`:
+You can experience this with your own eyes by rolling back the modification we just made using `helm`, the Helm Operator created the release with a name composed of the namespace and name of the `HelmRelease`: